-Data Center relocation can be a daunting and often costly undertaking for an enterprise, but more and more businesses are considering relocation as part of their overall optimization strategy.
+Data Center Relocation can be a daunting and costly undertaking for any enterprise—but more and more businesses are considering relocation services as part of their overall optimization strategy.
 Yet, what is motivating companies to relocate their data center operations?

-Increased performance capabilities: Whether it’s the growing number of IoT devices, internal company growth, the surge in streaming applications, or increased server throughput, data centers must keep pace with faster data speeds—and this often translates into more space to support the increased performance demands.
+Increased performance capabilities: Whether it’s the growing number of IoT devices, internal company growth, the surge in streaming applications, or increased server throughput, data centers must keep pace with faster data speeds which translates into more needed space to support the increased performance demands.

-Challenges of Data Center Relocation
+Challenges of Data Center Relocation and Migration Plan

 Five Important Questions to Ask Before Relocating Your Data Center

 While the ramifications can be severe, the key to circumventing these obstacles—and any other unforeseen challenges that may appear—is developing a proactive relocation strategy well in advance of executing the move.

 If a business is considering moving its data center operations, it will be better equipped for success by considering the following 5 questions: